Thieves empty foodbank after breaking through wall

 The thieves got inside by lifting some cladding from the back wall and then ripping a hole in the wall where the heat pump unit had been installed, he said.

-Furlong said most of what was taken was frozen meat, biscuits and confectionary.
+Furlong said most of what was taken was frozen meat, biscuits and confectionery.

 "If they had come to us and said they needed food, we would have given them food anyway.